IoT in Africa: 4 Key Use Cases

 Africa IoT

-What are the benefits of IoT adoption in Africa?
+What are the Benefits of IoT Adoption in Africa?

 With over 13 billion connected devices globally, the IoT market is a highly profitable and rapidly growing industry, with over $1 trillion being spent on the market globally.

-Looking at the benefits of IoT across Africa and certain important regions we can see that there are several areas that are seeing high growth.
 For instance, the IoT market is predicted to be worth $6.01bn in South Africa alone by the end of 2023.
 This type of technological advancement is also being replicated for the full length of the continent.

-What are the challenges of Multi-network IoT in Africa?
+What are the Challenges of Multi-Network IoT in Africa?

 Gauteng Highway south africa

-Ways IoT in Africa is being used
+Ways IoT in Africa is Being Used

 Despite some challenges for IoT applications, IoT technology is being used successfully.